bengadbois/pewpew/README.md

 For the full list of command line options, run `pewpew help` or `pewpew help stress`

 ### Using Regular Expression Targets
+Pewpew supports using regular expressions (Perl syntax) to nondeterministically generate targets.
 ```
 pewpew stress -r "http://localhost/pages/[0-9]{1,3}"
 ```
-The URL is parsed as a regular expression (Perl syntax) and will nondeterministically make requests to matching URLs, such as:
+This example will generate target URLs such as:
  - http://localhost/pages/309
  - http://localhost/pages/390
  - http://localhost/pages/008